 “Lateral surveillance, or peertopeer monitoring, understood as the use of surveillance tools by individuals, rather than by agents of institutions public or private, to keep track of one another, covers (but is not limited to) three main categories: romantic interests, family, and friends or acquaintances.”

 Although Andrejevic does not directly make the connection, lateral surveillance seems like a useful concept to throw light on certain aspects of online social networking.
 However, Andrejevic brings over the power relations from the Panopticon to the peertopeer monitoring, arguing that these technologies actually amplify the topdown monitoring.
-As a consequence, law enforcement technologies are brought into social life:
+The consequence is law enforcement technologies are brought into social life:

 “The participatory injunction of the interactive revolution extends monitoring techniques from the cloistered offices of the Pentagon to the everyday spaces of our homes and offices, from law enforcement and espionage to dating, parenting, and social life.
 In an era in which everyone is to be considered potentially suspect, we are invited to become spies – for our own good.”